-- When an unscheduled activity participants will not use sound amplification equipment or equipment requiring use of electrical power connections.
+- When an unscheduled activity participant will not use sound amplification equipment or equipment requiring use of electrical power connections.
 Due to the proximity of offices and classrooms, the College does not permit excessive noise during any event.
 The sound level should not disturb the occupants of buildings or interfere with normal College activities.
 Amplified sound outside is permitted daily between 12 pm - 1 pm only and only by hand-held megaphones if used so as to direct the sound away from nearby buildings that normally hold classes.
-Sound volumes must be at or below 90dB inside the surrounding buildings.
+Sound volumes must be at or below 90 decibels inside the surrounding buildings.

 - Vehicles and heavy equipment may not be used in unscheduled expressive outdoor space.

 - No items (e.g., signs, equipment, décor, etc.) may be attached in any manner to trees, bushes, benches, light poles, buildings, or permanent signs.

 - No free-standing structure may be constructed for any event not specifically sponsored by the College.
 Freestanding removable displays are permitted if the display occupies a space of less than 200 cubic feet, has a footprint of not more than 100 square feet, weighs less than 300 pounds, is always accompanied by an individual responsible for the display, and is removed in its entirety daily.
 If a group chooses to secure its display to the ground, it must only be affixed using a water ballast system, no stakes or other affixtures or bases are allowed.